jdb8/hstracker-hsreplay-stats/README.md

 * [ ] support for played winrate or other stats
 * [ ] support for displaying played count to highlight low sample sizes
+* [ ] package this up to a single binary so it's easier to run without a bunch of steps